tldr-pages/tldr/pages/common/dlv.md

 `dlv debug`

-- Compile test binary and begin debugging program:
+- Compile a test binary and begin debugging the compiled program:

 `dlv test`